ToanThanhTu/ThanhToanTu-Portfolio-main/README.md

 # ThanhToanTu-Portfolio
-Thanh Toan Tu Portfolio.

 ## Welcome to my portfolio!

 Built with JavaScript and HTML/CSS.

-Showing casing projects in HTML/CSS, JavaScript and React.
+Showcasing projects in HTML/CSS, JavaScript and React.

 ## Features:
 - Navigation: About, Work and Contact Information.